tomas-fryza/esp-micropython/lab5-display/README.md

    lcd.custom_char(0, new_char)

    # Create other custom characters

    # WRITE YOUR CODE HERE

-   # Show new custom character
+   # Show new custom character(s)
    lcd.move_to(2, 3)
    lcd.write(chr(0))

-   # Show other custom characters
    # WRITE YOUR CODE HERE

    try:
        while True:
            pass
    ...
    ```

+6. Use [LCD pattern library](https://www.quinapalus.com/hd44780udg.html) and generate other two 5 by 8 new custom characters and display them on the sceen.

 <a name="part3"></a>